divad12/web-search-experiment/dedup/README.markdown

 # Setup
 1. Insert your AWS credentials in third\_party/elastic-mapreduce-ruby/credentials.json.
 See credentials.json.example for a sample.
 2. Insert AWS credentials in third\_party/s3cmd/.s3cfg.
 See s3cfg.example for a sample.
 Alternatively, run `s3cmd --configure`.
+3. Insert AWS credentials in file aws-keys (see aws-keys.example).
-3. Change the Makefile variables to your S3 directories where the MapReduce will take input and output to.
+4. Change the Makefile variables to your S3 directories where the MapReduce will take input and output to.

 # Running
 1. `make start` to start a new jobflow.
 This will stay alive until you terminate it (see step 3).
-2. `make JOB_ID=<Job ID that was outputted from previous step> emr-run` to run a job on AWS.
+2. `make run` to run a job on AWS.
 You can run multiple jobs per jobflow.
 3. `third_party/elastic-mapreduce-ruby/elastic-mapreduce -j <Job ID> --terminate` will terminate the jobflow when you are done running jobs.

 (TODO: I'll add a makefile target for terminating and not require you to enter job id for each command.)